-- -Programme Achieve A curriculum of lessons for teaching students how to Achieve Success and Develop Social-Emotional Well-Being. - -Friendly Schools and Families Programme A comprehensive anti-bullying programme that also incorporates social skill building. - -Explicit teaching of positive social skills to our students in the whole class situation or as small groups. - -An extensive physical education and recreation programme. - -The offering of a diverse range of extra-curricular activities.
+- Programme Achieve A curriculum of lessons for teaching students how to Achieve Success and Develop Social-Emotional Well-Being. - Friendly Schools and Families Programme A comprehensive anti-bullying programme that also incorporates social skill building. - Explicit teaching of positive social skills to our students in the whole class situation or as small groups. - An extensive physical education and recreation programme. - The offering of a diverse range of extra-curricular activities.

-Daniel Ryan is our School Student Well-being Leader and can be contacted on 85662008 for an appointment.
-Dan Ryan is generally available Monday to Friday.
+Jemma Worroll is our School Student Wellbeing Leader Monday - Wednesday and Friday.
+She can be contacted on 85662008 for an appointment.